infumap/infumap/docs/deployment/raspberry-pi.md

 There are several ways to do this.
 A Cloudflare Zero Trust Tunnel is one convenient option, though it requires running the `cloudflared` daemon and trusting Cloudflare’s infrastructure.
-A more secure approach is to establish a WireGuard VPN between a low-cost VPS and your Raspberry Pi, forwarding HTTPS traffic through the VPS’s public IP.
+A more secure approach is to establish a WireGuard VPN between a low-cost VPS and your Raspberry Pi, forwarding HTTPS traffic unmodified through the VPS’s public IP.
 This document outlines the latter approach.

 ### Initial Raspberry Pi Setup